constraint-systems/grid/README.md

 ## Behind the scenes

-The canvas is one 2048 by 2048 HTMLL canvas element.
+The canvas is one 2048 by 2048 HTML canvas element.
 A series of text spritesheets are created at different sizes.
 When you write a letter it selects the spritesheet nearest the cell size and draws that image to the canvas.

 Three.js is used to place the canvas in a pannable, zoomable space.